FlorianLatapie/FlorianLatapie/README.md

 # Hey there 👋

-I'm Florian Latapie, living in France and currently studying for an engineering degree in Computer Science at the [Polytech Nice : Sophia Antipolis engineering graduate school][Polytech]
+I'm Florian Latapie, living in France and currently studying for an engineering degree in Computer Science at the [Polytech Nice : Sophia Antipolis engineering graduate school][Polytech].

-## Projects
+## Personal Projects

 - [BetterClock][BetterClock]                                             - Analog & Digital clock at the same time, Java project.
 - [Config][Config]                                                       - All config files for my computers.